 Today we officially start the first week of the new year.
-Putting 2020 behind us, I think we can agree, represents a fresh start in a way that lands differently than other years.
-2021 is full of hope and promise.
+Putting another year behind us, I think we can agree, represents a fresh start in a way that lands differently than other years.
+The new year is full of hope and promise.

 Most people start the new year by reflecting on their successes and challenges from the past year.
 Setting goals and working towards achieving specific milestones is a fantastic way to stay motivated.
 Where did the idea of new year’s resolutions originate?
 You may be surprised to learn that the tradition dates back as far as ancient Babylon.